14 May 2019 - Launch of the 2019 ACT Chief Minister's Export Awards program

-Don't assume that the judges are aware of your organisation, its products and successes.
+Don't assume that the judges are aware of your organization, its products and successes.

-The judges will assess the viability of the business, its product/service and how successful the company's exports have been this year.
+The judges will assess the viability of the company, its product/service and how successful the company's exports have been this year.

 Make sure you clearly state what your international business successes have been for the current year.